Some problems of arithmetic origin in rational dynamics: The quadratic family

 \subsection{Aside: active and passive critical points}

 We will generalize the previous observation to turn it into a quite versatile concept.
 Let $(f_\la)_{\la\in \La}$ be a holomorphic family of rational maps as before.
 In such a family a critical point for $f_{\lo}$ cannot always be followed holomorphically due to ramification problems (think of $f_\la(z) = z^3+ \la z$), however this can always be arranged by passing to a branched cover of $\La$ (e.g. by replacing $z^3+ \la z$ by $z^3+\mu^2z$).
-We say that a holomorphically moving critical point $c(\la)$ is {\em marked}.
+We say that a holomorphically moving critical point $c(\la)$ is {\em marked}. \begin{defi} Let $(f_\la, c(\la))_{\la\in \La}$ be a holomorphic family of rational maps with a marked critical point.
+We say that $c$ is \emph{passive} on some open set $\om$ if the sequence of meromorphic mappings $(\la\mapsto f_\la^n(c(\la)))_{n\geq 0}$ is normal in $\om$.
+Likewise we say that $c$ is \emph{passive} at $\lo$ if it is passive in some neighborhood of $\lo$.
+Otherwise $c$ is said \emph{active} at $\lo$. \end{defi}